jaisonpthomas/openArt/README.md

-Images in homepage view above and database seed file are featured from the National Gallery of Art's open source collections.
+*Images featured in homepage view above and database seed file are from the National Gallery of Art's open source collections.*